 My sister Robyne accompanied me on the Viking Grand European Tour river cruise.
 As soon as we selected our cruise, we were immediately assigned a Viking consultant who handled everything for us.
 We were notified of her name, email and phone number by an email, and from that point on we used Cathy as our “go to” person with any and all questions we had.
 AND WE HAD A LOT!

 We were directed to create an account at MyVikingJourney.com.
-It would turn out to be a personalized account created by us to keep track of our trip and the specific tours, excursions, and decisions we had made for our trip.
+It would turn out to be a personalized account created by us to keep track of our trip.
+We could always see the specific tours, excursions, and decisions we had made for our trip.
 Fifteen days was a long trip and there were many decisions to consider.
 At MyVikingJourney.com everything was accessible online at one convenient location.
 There was a question and answer section that had tons of information right at our fingertips to access that saved us a lot of time and angst.
 We were sailing on the Viking Baldur.
 Baldur is the Norse God of Light and Joy.

 First off, after we decided on our cruise and dates, we needed flights to Europe.
 Our Viking representative Cathy, took care of that.
 We simply gave her the dates we chose to fly and which airport we preferred to fly out of and Viking took care of the rest, and our flights were VERY reasonable.
 Be sure to check with your travel agent or Viking directly about packages which include airfare, or discounted airfare.
 Amenities like this may change frequently.